 Previous Experience & Fitness

 This is not a winter climbing course, you do not need any climbing experience and we will not be entering into steep ground that would require the use of a rope.
 These courses are strenuous and you need to be physically fit to get the most from them.
 A little bit of training in the form of cycling, running or swimming beforehand will pay dividends!

 The course fee includes instruction and the use of any specialist equipment.
-You can read our “whats included” and kit list page from the link on the right of the page.
+You can read our kit list page here.
 We have a limited range of ice axes and crampons which can be lent out on a first come first served basis.
 If you are looking to buy your own kit for the course then this article I have written may be of help.

 When does this course run?